 “Control your own destiny or someone else will.”
 Jack Welch

 If you are a business owner or a leader of any kind you need to be aware of your environment and adapt to the inevitable changes affecting you and your business.
+What are your competition doing?
+What will your clients be doing next month and the month after and six months from now?

 “Enterprises that do not adapt are in for a lot of trouble.”
 John McCallum